HapyM3al/my_mikrotik/README.md

 ## ansible

-as it says, this is my ansible config, this works perfect for me.
+as it says, this is my ansible config, this works perfect for me. this is using routeros_commands.

+how to run script:
+'''
+/usr/bin/ansible-playbook setsecurity.yml -e 'ansible_user=username ansible_ssh_pass="password" ansible_ssh_port=port'
+'''